hetida/hetida-designer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-If you think that you have found a security vulnerability then please write us a private email to hetida.designer@neusta-sd-west.de with your bug report instead.
+If you think that you have found a security vulnerability then please write us a private email to hetida@neusta-sd-west.de with your bug report instead.

 **To Reproduce**
 Steps to reproduce the behavior: